Sceptre/sceptre/docs/_source/docs/stack_config.rst

 or even all stacks.
 This is useful for defining stacks to support the project, such as a template bucket, SNS notification topics, and/or an IAM service role.

-The biggest dependency between a "normal" stack config and a stack marked as a project dependency is that stacks marked with ``is_project_dependency: True`` will ignore all dependencies of their own.
+The biggest difference between a "normal" stack config and a stack marked as a project dependency is that stacks marked with ``is_project_dependency: True`` will ignore all dependencies of their own.
 Project dependencies are not allowed to have dependencies.
 Furthermore, the **the stack_output resolver will always resolve to nothing on project dependency stacks.**